-In addition to serving as project director, co-director, and writer or co-writer for more than $5.3 million in grants, a few of Fowler’s notable roles at Wesleyan include: applied for and implemented Wesleyan chapter of Girls Who Code (the first in Central Georgia); served on the leadership team for GEAR UP, a federal grant-funded partnership with Bibb County Board of Education; developed collaborative partnership with Hiroshima Jogaquin University’s Peace Seminar for faculty and students; chair academic council, strategic planning, tenure and promotion; co-chair diversity, student support; member curriculum, general education, library and instructional technology, study abroad, student progress, admissions; develop community partnerships, such as with Navicent Health for Lean/Six Sigma program.
+In addition to serving as project director, co-director, and writer or co-writer for more than $5.3 million in grants, a few of Fowler’s notable roles at Wesleyan include: applied for and implemented Wesleyan chapter of Girls Who Code (the first in Central Georgia); served on the leadership team for GEAR UP, a federal grant-funded partnership with Bibb County Board of Education; developed collaborative partnership with Hiroshima Jogaquin University’s Peace Seminar for faculty and students; chair academic council, strategic planning, tenure and promotion; co-chair diversity, student support; member curriculum, general education, library and instructional technology, study abroad, student progress, admissions; develop community partnerships.

 In 2010, Fowler developed Wesleyan’s Academy for Lifelong Learning, a continuing education membership program for adults.
 She continues to serve as co-chair, a member of the curriculum committee and the advisory board, and as an instructor.